 Another great alternative would be Mozilla Firefox, I personally don’t use it because I prefer the look and feel of a Chromium-based browser.

-If you decide for a browser that comes without a built-in tracker and ad blocker, make sure to install a browser extension like uBlock Origin to be more safe while browsing the internet.
+If you decide for a browser that comes without a built-in tracker and ad blocker, make sure to install a browser extension like uBlock Origin to do the blocking for you.

 Google Maps alternatives

 Your location data is very precious and you shouldn’t have it exposed and possibly let it get into the wrong people’s hands.

 Getting rid of Google Maps is really hard and it took a lot of research to find reasonable alternatives.
 Most of the time, similar navigation applications only support some forms of transportation, but not all of them.
 There are only a few privacy-focused options that support bicycle, public transportation and on-the-go navigation, which are relevant to me.
 Finally, I ended up using a combination of multiple services.